-The master purchasing agreement (“Agreement”) to furnish certain goods and services described herein and in the documents referenced herein (“Goods and/or Services”) is made by and between The Regents of the University of California, a California public corporation (“UC”), on behalf of the University of California, Davis Health, as defined herein, which become Customers (as defined herein), and the supplier, [], a ______ corporation, located at [ADDRESS OF SUPPLIER] (“Supplier”).
+The master purchasing agreement (“Agreement”) to furnish certain goods and services described herein and in the documents referenced herein (“Goods and/or Services”) is made by and between The Regents of the University of California, a California public corporation (“UC”), on behalf of the University of California, Davis Health, as defined herein, which become Customers (as defined herein), and the supplier, [Revecore], a ______ corporation, located at [ADDRESS OF SUPPLIER] (“Supplier”).
 UC and Supplier shall individually be referred to as “Party” and collectively, “Parties.”
 Any defined terms not defined herein shall have the meaning ascribed to such term in the UC Health Terms and Conditions (“Terms and Conditions”).
 This Agreement is binding only if it is negotiated and executed by an authorized representative with the proper delegation of authority.

 UC Health and Scope of Customers